 IV... (the Emperor)

-Marino is credited on the sleeve with 'guitar, vocals, synth bass, Mellotron', and he doesn't pull any punches from the off.
-Album opener I'm Going Away bursts in with a series of dramatic chords, with Mellotron strings and massive synth bass to the fore.
-Its Begun To Rain (sic) is a lengthy Hendrix-y ballad with more 'Tron strings, cellos and flutes expertly arranged by Marino himself.
+Marino is credited on the sleeve with 'guitar, vocals, synth bass, Mellotron' and he doesn't pull any punches from the off.
+Album opener I'm Going Away bursts in with a series of dramatic chords, Mellotron strings and massive synth bass to the fore.
+Its Begun To Rain [sic.] is a lengthy Hendrix-y ballad with more Mellotron strings, cellos and flutes expertly arranged by Marino himself.
 Far from being a 'block chords' man, he plays the instrument almost like a string section, although he openly admits to being entirely self-taught.
 Final track IV...
-(The Emperor) opens with acoustic guitar and 'Tron strings again, before slipping into a slightly eastern-ish feel with the Mellotron fading in and out of the mix.
-The track finishes as it began, with the 'Tron fading to nothing at the end.
+(The Emperor) opens with acoustic guitar and Mellotron strings again, before slipping into a slightly eastern-ish feel with the Mellotron fading in and out of the mix.
+The track finishes as it began, Mellotron fading to nothing at the end.
 The rest of the album showcases Marino's funky, bluesy take on hard rock with some superb playing and great songwriting.
 Even without the Mellotron element, this would be a great record, almost certainly Mahogany Rush/Marino's best.
-Buy.

 "Babylonia" Suite (1978, 36.59) ***½/TT"Babylonia" Suite